 7. Then click OK to return the Conditional Formatting Rules Manager, and you can see the two rules are created as follows:

 8. Then click OK to close this dialog, and you can see your selected data range has been shaded with two different colors alternately based on the column value changes.

-1. After coloring the rows alternately, you can hide the helper column as you need, but you can’t delete it.
+- 1. After coloring the rows alternately, you can hide the helper column as you need, but you can’t delete it.

-2. If there are no headers in your data range, you just enter 1 as the first number in the helper column, and then apply the helper formula as usual.
+- 2. If there are no headers in your data range, you just enter 1 as the first number in the helper column, and then apply the helper formula as usual.

 Best Office Productivity Tools

 Supercharge Your Excel Skills with Kutools for Excel, and Experience Efficiency Like Never Before.
 Kutools for Excel Offers Over 300 Advanced Features to Boost Productivity and Save Time.
 Click Here to Get The Feature You Need The Most...

 Office Tab Brings Tabbed interface to Office, and Make Your Work Much Easier